 You’ve heard that switching to energy efficient lighting can save money, but where do you start?

-You’ll be happy to know there are great solutions to save over 50 percent energy and increase light levels/quality in the process, and we’ve written a guide to help you retrofit your existing 400 watt metal halide or high pressure sodium HID fixtures to LED in this comprehensive how-to-guide.
+You’ll be happy to know there are great solutions to save over 50 percent on energy and increase light levels/quality in the process, and we’ve written a guide to help you retrofit your existing 400 watt metal halide or high pressure sodium HID fixtures to LED in this comprehensive how-to-guide.
 Keep reading to find out how!

 SOME THINGS TO CONSIDER FOR YOUR HID TO LED RETROFIT

-Will you complete the installation yourself or hire a contractor?
+Should you complete the installation yourself or hire a contractor?

 Unless you choose a retrofit kit that doesn’t need a rewire, you will be working with high amounts of electricity.
 We always recommend you have a licensed professional perform electrical work.

 If not now, when is the best timeframe?

 We have been in lighting for years and there seems to be one constant: electricity prices continue to go up.
 Retrofits provide energy savings that have a huge return on investment so the sooner you can make the switch the better.